 Not only do home bars look awesome but you’ll also be able to enjoy top-notch cocktails in your pyjamas – sitting on your couch at a fraction of the price you would pay at a bar.
 What more could you ask for?
 Am I right?

-Now let’s get creative and move this party to the living room!
+Now it’s time to get creative and move this party on over to the kitchen!

 What to stock?